Our Wakes: 2017

-Pompeii: (15 April- 2017) & Herculaneum: (11 May 2017)
+Pompei (15 April- 2017) and Herculaneum (11 May 2017)

-shaped the country and will continue to do so.
-We were reminded of the impact of the
+earthquakes have shaped the country and will continue to do so.
+We were reminded

-earthquakes during our visits to Assisi and Sienna.
-At the end of 2016 Italy suffered a series of
+of the impact of the earthquakes during our visits to Assisi and Sienna.
+At the end

-earthquakes around Rome.
-But one of the most tragic event in its history is undoubtedly the
+But one of the most tragic event in its history is undoubtedly the story of Pompeii and

-story of Pompeii and Herculaneum, both cities located on the slopes of Vesuvius, south of Naples.
+Herculaneum, both cities located on the slopes of Vesuvius, south of Naples.
+Rich Romans had

-Rich Romans had their luxurious villas in Pompeii because the climate was really pleasant, as they
+their luxurious villas in Pompeii because the climate was pleasant as they were located close to the

 Unfortunately on the 24th of August 79 AD, Vesuvius erupted violently.
 There were some

-sky and suddenly, a hot flow of toxic gases at 500 degrees Celsius swept down the volcano and
+and suddenly, a hot flow of toxic gases at 500 degrees Celsius swept down the volcano and

 instantly killed all those exposed to the gases.
 Afterwards, everything was covered in ash untill

 the 18 century when excavation started.
-Today some parts of Pompeii have been cleared and the

-ash removed so we can now see how the city was organized.
-At the beginning of the visit you can
+the city was organized.
+At the beginning of the visit you can see docks for ships reminding us that

-see docks for ships remindingus that Pompeii was located next to the sea.
+Pompeii was next to the sea.

 A little bit higher up, you reach the city of Pompeii with its numerous streets as well as public